Actuarial-Sciences-for-Africa-ASA/BitemporalPostgres.jl/docs/src/api/theory.md

 * timestamp-intervals for database and world validity as well as
 * revision intervals

-So in POSTGRES, for example - hava a look at the UML-Diagram below - , we can access a component (with table name *PART*) by a simple join with filters for
+So in POSTGRES, for example - hava a look at the UML-Diagram below - , we can access a component (with table name *PART*) by a simple join with filters that locate

-* to locate a history's version by timestamps'inclusion in validity intervals and
+* a history's version by inclusion of the database and world timestamp in thedatabase and world validity intervals and
 * a *PART*'s revision by the version id's inclusion in the *PART_REVISION*'s range of valid versions.
 ```@raw html
 <pre><code>SELECT * FROM histories h
 JOIN version v ON v.ref_history = h.id